 Help prepare students for university level research with library instruction

-Help prevent plagiarism with Academic Integrity Foundations (AIF)
+Promote ethical research habits with Academic Integrity Foundations (AIF)

 • Academic integrity